Start Here: What is a Thriving Home?

 But here’s the thing.
 I don’t want to just survive family life.
 I want to thrive.
 What is it that makes a family thrive within their home?
 Well, I have a few theories.
 They are based on the good and bad days that I’ve observed in my home over the past 7 years.
 They are also based on the books and articles I have read, and continue to read, to educate myself on this very important topic.

 I am by no means an expert on your family.
 I do not presume to have it all figured out every day (hilarious).
 But, when I do, my hope is that someone can take that tiny thread of goodness and weave their own truth with it.When I don’t have it figured out, I reflect on my mistakes, strive to make it right, and then try to forgive myself (that usually takes a while).

-I don’t think a family can ever be perfect.
-But I do think that in the midst of the chaos that is inevitably life, we can establish a set of values that guides our actions, helps us navigate the sometimes rough waters, and steers us back to the equilibrium that we deserve.
+I don’t think a family can, or even needs to be, perfect.
+But I do think that in the midst of the chaos that is inevitably life, we can establish a set of values that guides our actions, helps us navigate the sometimes rough waters, and steers us back to the equilibrium that we deserve

 That’s the magic spot where we actually thrive.
 But we must be patient with ourselves.
 We must allow our daily actions and choices to slowly build momentum.
 Becoming a family doesn’t just happen in an instant.
 We are our own single beings for so long, until one day we find we are inextricably bound to our partner and children.
 But with time, consistency, and great heart, we are made whole, and become the solid stone we know as family.

 When I look at all the research available, and the truths I witness in my own home, I have come to believe that there needs to be three focuses in a family.

 - Nurturing Care: We need to invest time and energy in all members of the family, including ourselves.
 Lavishing love, care, and quality time while honouring the natures and/or developmental stages of each member of the family.
 Each persons passions, interests, and special gifts must be supported so that we are all able to forge our own unique destinies.